jemstelos/obsidian-media-notes/README.md

 This plugin aims to provide a best-in-class experience for audio and video note-taking.

-Capture and replay the best insights from podcasts and lecture on YouTube, integrated directly into your second brain.
+Capture and replay the insights from YouTube videos, podcasts and lectures, integrated in your personal knowledge base.

 -   **Media Control Hotkeys** - Pause and skip forward/back without breaking your notetaking flow
 -   **Embedded Timestamps** - Insert clickable timestamp links to jump back to key moments